garima1819/hid-project-generator/README.md

 ### Running Project through user defined config file

+Update the '_templates_repo' with the relevant project repo

 Use the below command inorder to run:

 `cookiecutter --no-input --config-file <config file path> <project-name>`